ShubhamJamuar/Image-Classification-using-CNNs-on-CIFAR-dataset/README.md

 # Image-Classification-using-CNNs-on-CIFAR-dataset
-Image Classification Model Built on a subset of CIFAR-10 Dataset for Classification of various images of bird,aeroplane and car.
+Image Classification Model Built on a subset of CIFAR-10 Dataset for Classification of various images.<br>
-The Sequential Model takes an image with input Size (32,32,3) and produces a output vector with 3 classes.
+The Sequential Model takes an image with input Size (32,32,3) and produces a output vector with 3 classes.<br>
-Model has been built from scratch with information as below.
-Model: "sequential"
+1.Aeroplane<br>
+2.Car<br>
+3.Bird<br>
+Model architecture is shown below.

 conv2d (Conv2D)              (None, 32, 32, 32)        896
 _________________________________________________________________